 "The Burmilla is known to develop polycystic kidney disease as they age," Venator says.
 "Which can move to the formation of cysts in their kidneys, often leading to renal failure."

-The Burmilla came into existence in the UK in the 1980s.
-The breed wasn’t created on purpose—in fact, the first Burmilla was the result of an accidental mating between a chinchilla Persian and Burmese cat.
+The Burmilla came into existence in the UK in the 1980s, according to the Cat Fanciers' Association.
+The breed wasn't created on purpose—in fact, the first Burmilla was the result of an accidental mating between a chinchilla Persian (a Persian with a silvery coat) and Burmese cat.
 The Baroness Miranda Von Kirchberg, who owned the chinchilla and Burmese parents, was instantly taken by the resulting litter of kittens with striking, thick coats and gentle temperaments.

 After the accidental discovery of the Burmilla—named for the Burmese and chinchilla—work was done to preserve and expand the breed.
 The breed has only recently been recognized by breeding organizations and remains relatively rare.